Machine Learning Concepts

 The goal is to build a machine learning model that can accurately predict future outcomes.
 If the label is categorical, then the model is considered a classification model.
 If the label is numeric, then the model is considered a regression model.
 Since the supervised training dataset has a non-value, we can evaluate and test the accuracy of the model.
 To do so, we split the data into a training set and test set.
 For example, we could use an 80/20 split or a 75/25 split.

 Next, we built the model using the training set.
 Finally, we test the model using the test set, comparing the predictions against the non-values.
 There are many supervised training algorithms.
-Some example algorithms are, Linear Regression, Logistic Regression, Support Vector Machines, Decision Trees, Naive Bayes, and K Nearest neighbors.
+Some example algorithms are, Linear Regression, Logistic Regression, Support Vector Machines, Decision Trees, Naive Bayes, and K Nearest neighbours.
 Later on in the course, we'll review each of the algorithms presented here in more detail.
 That concludes our lecture on Supervised Training.
 In the next lecture, we'll draw down into the details of unsupervised training.
 Go ahead and close this lecture, and we'll see you shortly in the next one.

 About the Author